Writing

 Look around in your local community.
 Yard sales, thrift stores, and library sales often have a wide variety of books at significantly low prices.
 Networking with fellow book lovers can also lead to profitable book trading or selling opportunities.

 Don’t limit yourself to physical locations.
-There are numerous online platforms where people sell or give away used books.
-Websites like eBay, Craigslist, or Facebook Marketplace can be treasure troves for book sourcing.
+Online platforms, like those discussed in QR Codes for Books A Unique Way for Authors to Bridge Offline and Online Media in Book Marketing, offer used books Websites like eBay, Craigslist, or Facebook Marketplace can be treasure troves for book sourcing.

 Scanning books one by one can take a lot of time as your business grows.
 This is where improved tools for scanning large amounts of data come in.
 They let you scan several books simultaneously, saving time and work.
 Software like Cash4Books or ScoutIQ could be worth looking into.